rajeevghosh2000/test3/test1.md

 To start with, the user has to clone a git repo (amlops) which contains all the scripts to automate the deployment .
-Besides that it also contains pkgs folder which contains supporting files (e.g. for gradle , it contains gradle.properties which contains details to connect to Nexus.
+Besides that it also contains pkgs folder which contains supporting files (e.g. for gradle, it contains gradle.properties which contains details to connect to Nexus.
 Also, for factbase, it contains supervisord.conf file).
 Next we need to run a script which does following steps :